harshkh-001/whatsapp_drive_automation/README.md

 - Utilizes MIME-type aware nodes in n8n to properly read and process different file types.

 ### 3. AI Summarization
-- Instead of OpenAI, this project uses the **DeepSeek Gemma model** for generating concise summaries of documents within n8n.
+- Instead of OpenAI, this project uses the **Gemini Gemma 3 model** for generating concise summaries of documents within n8n.

 ### 4. Logging and Safety
 - Maintains an audit spreadsheet/log of all operations for traceability.